walkawayy/TR1X/docs/tr1/GAMEFLOW.md

       Players can examine items in the inventory when this text has been defined.
 Use <code>\n</code> in the text to create new lines; you can also use <code>\f</code> to force a page break.
 Long text will be automatically wrapped and paginated as necessary.
+If an empty string is defined, the UI will not be shown and the inventory item simply focussed instead.
     </td>
   </tr>
   <tr valign="top">